rdegges/rdegges-blog/articles/2010/serving-static-content-with-django.md

 good amount of developers, and seems like a logical location for static content.

-For the rest of this article, I'll assume that your project is going to serve all static content from the ‘static' directory shown in the output above.
+For the rest of this article, I'll assume that your project is going to serve all static content from the 'static' directory shown in the output above.

 ## Configure Your Settings